openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/ps_jwt_vc.json}}

-The following is a non-normative example of the payload of the VP in the `vp_token` parameter provided in the same response and referred to by the `presentation_submission` above:
+The following is a non-normative example of the payload of the Verifiable Presentation in the `vp_token` parameter provided in the same response and referred to by the `presentation_submission` above:

 <{{examples/response/jwt_vp.json}}